DaveMielke/NBP/b2g/doc/QuickStart/main.rst

 Customer Support
 ================

-|organization name| will be regularly adding information to our website
+|organization name| will be regularly adding information
-that will include
+to our |product name| web site:

+.. parsed-literal:: |product URL|

+which includes
 free apps that you can download, answers to frequently asked questions, and, eventually, a forum for customers to share discoveries and ask questions.